Editorial Standards

 Key Takeaways

-• Reporting covers account holder details, each substantial U.S. owner, account numbers, year end or average balance, and aggregate payments like interest, dividends, and gross proceeds.
+- Reporting covers account holder details, each substantial U.S. owner, account numbers, year-end balance (or balance immediately before closure if the account was closed during the year), and aggregate payments like interest, dividends, and gross proceeds.

 What Is IRS Form 8966?

 Form 8966, the FATCA Report, is the information return used to report U.S. accounts, substantial U.S. owners of passive NFFEs, and certain other relationships depending on your chapter 4 status.
-It is an electronic only filing through IDES, the IRS’s secure gateway for FATCA data.
+It is generally an electronic filing through IDES, the IRS’s secure gateway for FATCA data, with paper filing limited to narrow filer categories specifically permitted in the IRS Instructions for Form 8966.
 You report identifiers for the filer, account holders, and owners, plus the balance and payment aggregates.
 You are not filing detailed income statements here, you are reporting required FATCA data elements.

 A quick but crucial point on who files, Reporting Model 1 FFIs usually report to their local authority under the IGA and do not submit Form 8966 directly to the IRS.
 Reporting Model 2 FFIs report to the IRS on Form 8966.
 If you are uncertain which model applies, confirm your jurisdiction and your registration status before building files.